Shops are required for the following purposes :-

 Processes show what system does.
 Each process has one more data inputs or more data outputs.
 Circles in a DFD represent processes.
 Each process has a unique name and number.
 This name and number appear inside the circle that represents the process in a

 External entities are outside the system they either supply input data into the system or use the system output.
 They are entities over which the designer has no control.
-They may be organizational customers or other bodies with which the system interact.
+They may be organizational go to this web-site customers or other bodies with which the system interact.
 External entities may be represented by a square or rectangle.
 External entities that supply data into a system are sometimes called sources.
 External entities that use the system data are sometimes called sources.
 External entities that use the system data are sometimes calls sinks.

 Data flows model the passage of the system and are represented by lines joining the system components.
 An arrow indicates the direction of the flow and the lines is labeled by the name of the data flow.
 Flow of data in the system can take place.